 The University considers reports and investigations to be private matters for the parties involved.
-For that reason, the University will protect the identity of persons involved in reports of alleged violations of this Policy to the best of its ability.
-The University will only share personally identifiable information with persons with a need to know such information in order for the University to investigate and respond to the report or to provide resources or support services.
+For thatreason, the University will protect the identity of persons involved in reports of alleged violations of this Policy to the best of its ability.
+The University will only share personally identifiable information with persons with a need to know such information in order for the University to investigate and respond to thereport or to provide resources or support services.
+The identities of witnesses are typically shared with the parties, however, based on the specific facts, requests, and circumstances of a particular case, the Office of Equity has discretion to anonymize witnesses when appropriate.
 The University does not publish the names nor post identifiable information about persons involved in a report of discrimination, harassment, or sexual misconduct in the University Police Daily Crime Log (Blotter) or elsewhere online.

 All participants in an investigation will be informed that privacy enhances the integrity of the investigation, protects the privacy interests of the parties, and protects the participants from statements that might be interpreted to be retaliatory or defamatory.
 For these reasons, the complainant and respondent will be asked at the beginning of the investigation to keep the information related to the investigation and resolution private, to the extent consistent with applicable law.
-Witnesses and advisors will be asked to keep any information learned in an investigation meeting confidential, to the extent consistent with applicable law.
+Witnesses and advisors will be asked to keep any information learnedin an investigation meeting confidential, to the extent consistent with applicable law.